 After everything is clean, make sure to visually inspect them for any major corrosion build up.
 If any is present, you can use a small piece of emery cloth to very lightly knock off any build up.
 After you are done with the cleanup of the connectors, make sure to use quality di-electric grease back on each pin.
 Normally, this will help solve a good amount of issues that could be going on with your Mustang.

-I hope this has helped you with understanding exactly what the salt and pepper shakers on your Mustang are now.
+We hope this has helped you with understanding exactly what the salt and pepper shakers on your Mustang are now.
 As always make sure to stay tuned into everything LMR for all of your Mustang needs.